 The Airmen's Stories - P/O W L McKnight

-William Lidstone McKnight was born in Edmonton, Alberta, Canada in 1918 and educated at Crescent Heights High School and the University of Alberta.
+He was educated at Crescent Heights High School and the University of Alberta.
 He was a medical student before joining the RAF on a short service commission in February 1939.

 McKnight joined the newly-reformed 242 Squadron at Church Fenton on 6th November 1939.
 He went to France on 14th May 1940 on attachment to 607 Squadron.
 After moving to 615 Squadron on the 16th, he shot down a Me109 near Cambrai on the 19th.
 McKnight returned to England two days later.